simonolander/aws-lambda-lab/README.md

 ## Home prep for you

-I need four things of you before we start the lab
+I need three things of you before we start the lab
 1. You all have to be able to log in to AWS Console.
 If you don't have an account, head to https://aws.amazon.com/ and hit **Sign up**.
 It takes a couple of minutes and requires personal details like credit card, but everything in this lab is free.
 2. Clone this repo to your personal computer.
 3. We will be zipping files, make sure you have some program that can create a .zip